Gacp45/Low-cost-Precision-rotation-Stage-for-CAL-Project/README.md

 - **MKS SERVO42D** stepper motor with CAN bus interface.
 - **A host computer with a CAN interface.** Common options include:
-  - A Raspberry Pi with a CAN bus HAT (e.g., from Waveshare, Seeed Studio).
+  - A CAN-to-USB adapter (e.g., CANable, USBtin, PCAN-USB).
-  - A PC/laptop with a USB-to-CAN adapter (e.g., CANable, USBtin).
+  - A Raspberry Pi with a CAN bus HAT.
 - **A stable Power Supply** for the servo (typically 12V to 24V DC).
 - **CAN Bus Wiring:**
   - A twisted pair of wires for `CAN_H` and `CAN_L`.